GOD'S GUIDING HAND

 first case, the outcome from the Lord was fairly harsh, and came after

 the event, and I understood it meant not to ‘try it on’ again!
 The

-unlikely outcome struck within an hour of my actual wrongdoing.
+unlikely outcome struck within a very short time of my actual wrongdoing.
 And it stopped

 me even contemplating it again for many, many years.
 Yet, in my human

 weakness, I did eventually come to plan to do it again.
 This

 time around, a threat suddenly arose to hang over my head, and clearly in my mind

 I knew God was making his disapproval very clear again.
 The threat was dramatic, and the timing was ‘spooky’.

 So, there was going to be

 serious consequences again.
 The threat hung over my head as my plan moved towards implementation.
 Virtually at the